bitcointranscripts/bitcointranscripts/bitcoin-2024/open-source-mining.md

 I would like to reference something that came up in a panel yesterday that I attended that miners and mining industry is such a big shareholder in our ecosystem and it often feels that there is little participation in the broader discussions of the Bitcoin ecosystem It felt to me often that miners treated more as an operations research problem money in electricity in space and hardware in and profit out and some projections but we'd also love to have more conversations with you about what matters to you from the open source development side.
 Do you have opinions on development or soft fork proposals or stuff that ultimately will affect you or you'll perhaps be helping to signal activation readiness for?
-So if you all want to be more in this conversation, for example the Bitcoin Uptech group has for many years tried to sort of be a bridge between the open source development scene and the industry.
+So if you all want to be more in this conversation, for example the Bitcoin Optech group has for many years tried to sort of be a bridge between the open source development scene and the industry.
 I think it works to some degree with exchanges and brokerages and so on but also, I'd like to invite you miners to come join this conversation.
-I think from our side, I help contribute to the Uptech newsletter every week.
+I think from our side, I help contribute to the Optech newsletter every week.
 We write about Bitcoin development but we'd love to have more mining-relevant content if we can find people that want to have that conversation with us.

 **Skot 9000:** 00:22:57